florianb/atom-gradle-ci/README.md

  - Removed testfiles which were synced accidentially.

 ### 1.0.0
- - Fixed API 1.x incompatibility
+ - Fixed API 1.x incompatibility.
  - Added support for multiple project-paths within a project.
  - :candy: Added menu-entry for manual invokation of builds.
  - :candy: Added fold-button to the result-pane.